omni-network/omni/docs/content/build-xdapp/testnet-omega.md

 ### General Information

-Contracts can be deployed to the Omni EVM RPC listed below.
-This will require having some testnet **$OMNI**.
-To obtain some either join the Telegram group or reach out to the team.
+Contracts can be deployed on the Omni EVM using the RPC below.
+To get started, you can request $OMNI tokens via our [faucet](https://faucet.omni.network/).

 ### RPC URLs